boyney123/musix/README.md

 docker-compose build && docker-compose up -d
 ```

-If you want to populate the database run:
+Next populate the database

 ```
 docker-compose exec songs-api npm run populate-database
 ```

+Then go to http://localhost:4000 to see the application 🎉

 ### Locally